Call

 Registered clusters and an explicit active environment remind you of context at each step.
 That is cheaper than maintaining many kubeconfig files across a team.

-Consistent roles and API keys simplify automation: scenarios that must behave the same in two clusters do not sprout one-off integration branches.
+Consistent roles (via RBAC & access) and API keys simplify automation: scenarios that must behave the same in two clusters do not sprout one-off integration branches.

 Regional clusters often duplicate services.
-Clear switching helps compare versions, verify config propagation, and avoid mixing incidents from different sites in one blind ticket.
+Clear switching helps compare versions, verify config propagation (see Policy & governance), and avoid mixing incidents from different sites in one blind ticket.

 Moving clouds or Kubernetes versions is easier when both footprints are visible: roll to the new cluster, compare metrics and logs, retire the old one.
 Multi-cluster mode lowers stress in those projects.